nih-sparc/sparc-app/README.md

 ### cd into this repo

-Open Anaconda prompt (Windows) or the system Command line interface then naviguate to the this folder
+Open Anaconda prompt (Windows) or the system Command line interface then naviguate to this repo
 ```sh
 cd ./sparc-app
 ```